 - Cookies will stay fresh in an airtight container at room temperature for 2 days or in the refrigerator for up to 1 week.

 - Make Ahead Instructions: You’ll want to bake this cookie dough right away as the baking powder is initially activated once wet.
 You can, however, bake the cookies in step 4, cool completely, cover tightly, and store at room temperature for up to 3 days before continuing with step 5.
 Frosted or unfrosted cookies freeze well for up to 3 months.
 Thaw overnight in the refrigerator and bring to room temperature before serving or frosting.

-- Room Temperature: This is important.
+- Room Temperature: Room temperature ingredients are important.
 The butter will curdle if some of the batter ingredients are colder than it.

 - Batter Consistency: If your batter isn’t super thick– thick somewhere between cookie dough and pancake batter- try adding an extra 2-3 Tablespoons of flour before scooping and baking.
 The cookies spread too much if the batter isn’t thick enough.

 - Sour Cream: Use full-fat sour cream in this cookie batter.
 Full-fat plain Greek yogurt works as well, but you’ll get the most tender texture from sour cream.

 - Cocoa Powder: You can use either natural-style or dutch-process cocoa powder in the icing.
 It doesn’t matter since there is no leavening occurring.
-(Here’s the difference between the two.)
+(Here’s more on Dutch processed vs natural cocoa powder.)
 I prefer dutch-process or a darker cocoa like Hershey’s Special Dark.